Autoregressive Processes on Stiefel and Grassmann Manifolds

-Left to show is that $p_{Z_{\ell}} (z)$ indeed is reflection symmetric around $\Phi x$ from that $\varepsilon_\ell$ and $Z_{\ell-1}$ are reflection symmetric.
-By Lemma \ref{lem:distancelem} the Lie group action satisfies the assumptions required for $f$ in Lemma \ref{lem:lipreflect} and therefore $p_{\Phi Z_{\ell-1}}$ is reflection symmetric with mean $\Phi x$.
-Moreover, by construction, the Riemannian logarithm is a local isometry, and thus we may once again apply Lemma \ref{lem:lipreflect} to $\log_{Z_{\ell-1}}(\Phi Z_{\ell-1})$.
+\begin{proof} Set $x=\mathbb{E}[Z_{\ell-1}]$.
+First we show that $p_{Z_{\ell}} (z)$ is reflection symmetric around $\Phi x$ from that $\varepsilon_\ell$ and $Z_{\ell-1}$ are reflection symmetric.
+By Lemma \ref{lem:distancelem} the Lie group action satisfies the assumptions required for $f$ in Lemma \ref{lem:lipreflect} and therefore $p_{\Phi Z_{\ell-1}}$ is reflection symmetric around $\Phi x$.
+Moreover, the Riemannian logarithm map is a local isometry, and thus we may once again apply Lemma \ref{lem:lipreflect} to $\log_{Z_{\ell-1}}(\Phi Z_{\ell-1})$.
 Next we have sum of two independent refection symmetric random variables is reflection symmetric by Lemma \ref{lem:convsymm} and hence

 is reflection symmetric around $\log_x(\Phi x)$.
-Lastly $\exp_x$ is a local isometry again and by Lemma \ref{lem:lipreflect} $Z_{\ell-1}$ is reflection symmetric with expectation
+Lastly $\exp_x$ is a local isometry again and by Lemma \ref{lem:lipreflect} $Z_{\ell-1}$ is reflection symmetric around

-This follows from that the Riemannian exponential and logarithm are by construction local isometries, Lemma \ref{lem:distancelem} $ii)$ and a similar symmetry argument, this time on $Z_{\ell-1}$, the probability density function of $Z_\ell$ is necessarily centred at $\Phi x$. \end{proof}
+This follows from that the Riemannian exponential and logarithm are by construction local isometries, Lemma \ref{lem:distancelem} $ii)$ and a similar symmetry argument, this time on $Z_{\ell-1}$, the probability density function of $Z_\ell$ is necessarily centered at $\Phi x$.